ceylon/ceylon-examples-di/README.md

 To compile and run the examples, you'll need to have either Ceylon IDE, or the [Ceylon command line distribution][download] installed on your machine.
-Ceylon 1.3.1 is required.
-On the command line you can use the provided ceylonb command if you don't have Ceylon already installed.
+Ceylon 1.3.3 is required.
+On the command line you can use the provided `ceylonb` command if you don't have Ceylon already installed.
+If you *do* already have the Ceylon command line tools installed, you can type `ceylon` instead of `./ceylonb` in the following instructions.

 [download]: http://ceylon-lang.org/download